Amara-lorritta/aws-lambda-sales-analysis/README.md

-Working with AWS Lambda
+## **Working with AWS Lambda**

-Overview
+## **Overview**

 This project demonstrates how to deploy and configure an AWS Lambda-based serverless computing solution that generates a daily sales analysis report.
-The solution automatically pulls data from a café database running on an EC2 LAMP instance, formats the results, and sends a report by email using Amazon SNS.
+The solution automatically pulls data from a café database running on an EC2 LAMP stack (Linux, Apache, MySQL, and PHP) deployed on an Amazon EC2 instance, which is a virtual server in the cloud.
+LAMP instance, formats the results, and sends a report by email using Amazon SNS.
 It includes two Lambda functions, an SNS topic for notifications, and a CloudWatch Events (EventBridge) rule that triggers execution on a schedule.

-🎯 Objectives & Learning Outcomes
+## **Objectives & Learning Outcomes**

-After completing this lab, you will be able to:
+After completing this lab,I was able to:

 Identify IAM roles and permissions required for Lambda functions to access AWS resources.